kubeshop/testkube-docs/docs/articles/vault.md

     shell: 'while ! wget --post-data "" -O - http://localhost:{{ config.port }}/agent/v1/quit; do sleep 1; done'
 ```

-This worklow template:
+This workflow template:

 - Enables the sidecar injection.
-- Makes sure that the init container ahead of other init containers.
+- Makes sure that the Vault init container is ahead of other init containers.
 This is
   required to have access to secrets within workflow steps as workflows run in
 sequence within init containers.
 - Configures the agent server running within the sidecar.
-- Calls the agent's quit endpoint after the all steps of the worklow have
+- Calls the agent's quit endpoint after all steps of the workflow have
   completed.
 Otherwise, the sidecar container would never exit keeping the
-worklow running indefinetly.
+workflow running indefinitely.

 One can then reuse this workflow template in workflows requiring secret
 injection (example builds on Vault's great tutorial